Sand Table photographs| sample animation

 What was the inspiration?

-Soon after staying at Dean's house I contracted fifths disease in my shoulders.
+I wanted a cool machine similar to what Dean had, but I didn't have the staff to make one for me.
+Soon after staying at Dean's house I contracted "fifths disease" in my shoulders.
 Normally a children's disease, in adults it causes severe joint and muscle pain.
-In my case it got my shoulders and made it difficult to do almost anything with my arms.
-I wanted a sophisticated machine with nice woodworking, just like Dean had, but I didn't have the staff to make one for me.
-The virus provided the downtime to think and draw plans for the sand table.
-I started machining parts as therapy to get my strength back.
+In my case it got my shoulders and made it difficult to do almost anything with my arms.The virus provided the downtime to think up and draw plans for the sand table.
+I started machining parts as therapy when the illness cleared to get my strength back.

 Can I build my own?

 Yes.
 If you know how to use a mill and a lathe it is relatively straight forward.
 All of the parts were machined by hand or obtained from parts suppliers.
-The parts were designed with Autodesk Inventor and the cad files are available.
+The parts were designed with Autodesk Inventor and the CAD files are available.
 Instructions will be posted in the future.
 In the interim, contact me at mike at dubno dot com.

 What can it do now?